DevSeedlings/SANE_Seed_Local_Auth/README.md

 1. Git clone it
 2. In the terminal, navigate to the project folder and run 'npm i'
-3. Create a 'config.js' file in the server folder (It is already ignored). should look something like this.
+3. Create a 'config.js' file in the server folder (It is already ignored).
+\n should look something like this.
 (Update for your use)
 ```javascript
 module.exports = {
   PORT: 3000,